hannahvineer/hannahvineer.github.io/_pages/research.md

 Outbreaks associated with warmer weather have had a devastating impact on some reindeer herds in recent years and the herders need advice on treatment and on alternative strategies to prevent future outbreaks.
 Treatment options are limited and time-sensitive – once clinical signs are seen, it is too late.
 Models that predict exposure of reindeer to infection could allow herders to identify the optimum timing of treatment, movement to new pasture to avoid infection, or altered slaughtering strategies, thus reducing the risk and impact of outbreaks significantly.

+**The Hub: One health Vector-Borne Disease Data Hub** Over the next 20 years, risk of vector-borne diseases is predicted to increase in the UK.
+It is critical that we establish the key networks and platforms needed to coordinate the UK's response to these looming threats.
+We are developing a data hub to support the sharing of data and findings on vector-borne diseases among the UK researchers and policymakers.
+Find out more [here](https://news.liverpool.ac.uk/2023/12/13/new-hub-to-gather-data-on-diseases-spread-by-mosquitoes-ticks-and-other-vectors/)

+*Funded by the UKRI and Defra.
+Led by Dr Lauren Cator at Imperial College London.
+Find out more about The Hub team here: *

+We are continuously deploying new infrastructure for data sharing and community engagement.
+You can view and provide feedback on early releases at [vbdhub.org](https://vbdhub.org/).

 **KGOFA: Revolutionising tick and tick-borne pathogen control.**
 We are conducting the first spatially unbiased, country-wide survey of tick-borne pathogens in Botswana, and developing the first comprehensive model of African tick-borne pathogen (TBP) transmission.
 This will revolutionise how we approach livestock tick and tick-borne pathogen control by providing knowledge and tools for proactive management.